-Werribee’s list for season 2020 has begun taking shape with more than half of this year’s playing group already locked in.
+Werribee’s list for season 2020 has begun taking shape with more than half the 2019 playing group already locked in.
 Catch up on all the off-season signatures in the 2020 Re-Signing Hub.

 Kicking off signing season was the skipper Michael Sodomaco who put pen to paper for a 10th season at Avalon Airport Oval shortly after the club’s brave semi-final exit.